reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 # Basic example

-Consider the use-case of preserving scroll position within a list as its contents are updated.
+Consider the use case of preserving scroll position within a list as its contents are updated.
 The way this is typically done is to read `scrollHeight` during render (`componentWillUpdate`) and then adjust it after the update has been committed (`componentDidUpdate`).

 Unfortunately this approach **does not work with async rendering**, because there might be a delay between these lifecycles during which the user continues scrolling.
-The only way to ensure an accurate scroll position was read would be to _force a synchronous render_.
+The only way to ensure an accurate scroll position is read would be to _force a synchronous render_.

-The solution is to introduce a new lifecycle that gets called during the commit phase _before_ mutations have been made to e.g. the DOM.
+The solution is to introduce a new lifecycle that gets called during the commit phase before mutations have been made to e.g. the DOM.
 For example:

 ```js
 type Snapshot = number;